mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 The stream tree only exists during the `Download` state, which is when the download is still being streamed from the server.
-If the update module doesn't want to perform its own streaming, and simply wishes to save the streams to files, it can simply do nothing in the `Download` state, and Mender will automatically save the file in the "files tree".
+If the update module doesn't want to perform its own streaming, and just wishes to save the streams to files, it can simply do nothing in the `Download` state, and Mender will automatically save the streams in the "files tree".

-`streams-list` contains a list of streams inside the `streams` directory.
-The path will have exactly two components: which directory it is in, and the name of the pipe which is used to stream the content.
-The directory only becomes important if using augmented Artifacts (see below), but is nevertheless always present.
+`stream-next` is a named pipe which is intended to be read in a loop, where each time it lists the next stream available for streaming inside the `streams` directory.
+The path returned will have exactly two components: which directory it is in, and the name of the pipe which is used to stream the content.
+The directory component only becomes important if using augmented Artifacts (see below), but is nevertheless always present.
 For example:

 ```
 streams/pkg-file.deb